 Cabs

 If you see a taxi heading in the opposite direction, you can still try your luck to see if it stops.
-Most cabs in Washington, D.C. display a light on the roof to tell whether or not they are available.
-Lights on means it’s available.
+Most cabs in Washington, D.C., display a light on the roof to indicate whether or not they are available.
+Lights on mean they are available.

 If you’re facing a problem hailing a taxi, think like a hunter and consider going to a crowded place where cabbies will be looking for fares.
 For instance, try the busier areas outside the Union Mall, around the National Mall, or the front of hotels are popular attractions, and you’ll perhaps get a cab there.